 Therefore, the choice in materials can prove vital to consider in the initial stages of design.
 By choosing a material which can be easily dismantled, the home can be transported in a compact manner which can be cheaper.

-Building and transportation of modular homes
+Building and transportation of modular and offsite homes

 Before your modular home has been built, you will need to explore the factors involved in the transportation process of the building.